Are Havanese Easy to Train?

 Havanese Training Secrets

-While the Havanese dogs are indeed easy to train, there are still some secret tips that can help you speed the process and make training more comfortable for everyone.
+While the Havanese are indeed easy to train, there are still some secret tips that can help you speed the process and make training more comfortable for everyone.

 The first thing you should remember is that the Havanese is way too adorable – never let its cuteness get the upper hand.
 Be firm in your commands and keep your training strict.
 This is the only way to ensure your Havanese puppy grows into a dog with good behaviour traits.